 How to Request for an Accommodation

-To request accommodations, you must submit documentation from a medical authority or learning institution describing your disability/limitation and the specific accommodation needed.
+To submit an accommodation request, you must provide documentation from a medical authority or learning institution describing your disability/limitation and the specific accommodation needed.

 The documentation must be on official letterhead and include: